-Sum up briefly the course assessment's mechanism (two or three lines) This will introduce the assessment's table that you have to complete below (table n°2).
+Sum up briefly the course assessment's mechanism (two or three lines) in order to introduce the assessment's table that you have to complete below (table n°2).
+You must also define clearly how feedback will be given to students (in accordance with the feedback policy).